 Perspective shapes how we interpret the actions and intentions of others.
 In relationships, a narrow or negative perspective can lead to misunderstandings, conflicts, and emotional distance.
 Neuroscience reveals that adopting a more empathetic and flexible perspective activates brain regions associated with social bonding and trust, including the ventromedial prefrontal cortex and the oxytocin system.

 For example, when you view your partner’s behavior through a lens of curiosity rather than judgment, you are more likely to respond with compassion and patience.
-This shift can transform conflicts into opportunities for deeper connection.
+This cognitive shift can transform conflicts into opportunities for deeper connection.

 How Culture and Environment Influence Perspective